Kuiiper/ansible/initUser Framework for Ansible.md

-# [WIP - Testing] initUser Framework for Ansible Deployment
+# [WIP - Testing]: initUser Framework for Ansible Deployment
 initUser Framework is the name i am giving to an application of what I would consider some good practices for deploying Ansible throughout an environment.
 It begins with the addition of a privileged user called initUser, standing for initialization user.
 The idea of the user is that it will be used as a initial access point for Ansible to begin configuring the chosen host.
 Once that purpose has been fulfilled, the user will be deleted.